|Platform||Features||Ease of use||Security||Support||Reputation||Fees||Overall|

 Nexo boasts robust mobile applications that you can access on both iOS and Android.
 Of the two companies, this makes Nexo the more convenient option for many users.

 After all, there are more than five billion mobile phone users alone in the world today.
 This stat represents growth in users of more than 102 million in the past year!

 BlockFi vs. Nexo: Interest Account Rates

-BlockFi and Nexo both come with competitive interest rates based on their supported assets.
-That said, the best choice for your current needs will be based on a variety of variables, including the assets upon which you wish to earn interest.
+BlockFi and Nexo both offer competitive interest rates based on their backed assets.
+That is, the best choice for your current needs will be based on a variety of variables, including the assets on which you wish to receive interest.

-BlockFi offers the industry best on interest rates at 6.2 percent APY on account balances of up to ten Bitcoins (BTC).
-The company boasts the industry best for interest account balances of up to 1000 Etereum (ETH) at 4.1 percent.
+BlockFi offers the industry's best interest rates at 6.2% APY on account balances of up to ten Bitcoins (BTC).
+The company boasts the industry best for account balances of up to 1000 Etereum (ETH) at 4.1% interest.

-How does Nexo stack up when it comes to interest account rates?
-The company offers an eight percent APY on account balances in the following coins:
+How does Nexo perform when it comes to interest rates on accounts?
+The company offers an 8% APY on account balances in the following coins:

-You'll also see an eight percent APY on these fiat currencies:
+You'll also see an 8% APY on these fiat currencies:

-These rates apply to account balances of up to $2,000,000.
-But you'll have to wait if you're interested in altcoins such as Ripple, Ethereum, and Bitcoin.
-While the platform has announced interest accounts for these coins, they're not currently supported.
+These rates apply to account balances up to $2,000,000.
+But you'll have to wait if you're interested in altcoins like Ripple, Ethereum, and Bitcoin.
+While the platform has announced interest accounts for these coins, they are not currently supported.